 Located in the Mt.
 Greenwood neighborhood, Mt.
-Greenwood Park totals 24.38 acres and features a gymnasium and multi-purpose rooms.
+Greenwood Park totals 52.53 acres and features a gymnasium and multi-purpose rooms.
 Green features of the park include two gardens.
 Outside, the park offers a swimming pool, ice rink, a gleaming interactive musical playground, White Sox Baseball Miracle Field (ADA accessible), eleven ball fields, and tennis courts.
-Many of these spaces are available for rental including our fields and multi-purpose rooms.

 Park-goers can participate in seasonal sports, preschool activities, Therapeutic Recreation, and softball leagues.
 After school programs are offered throughout the school year, and during the summer, youth can participate the Park District’s popular six-week day camp.
 Specialty camps are offered in the summer as well, and include Special Recreation Camp.

 In addition to programs, Mt.
 Greenwood Park hosts fun special events throughout the year for the entire family.